owenBeresford/CatProfileDemo/README.md

 - hygiene: set HTTP headers
 - Add complete code for the nation flags.
 UPDATE: the EU is supported now, and common synonyms for the UK
 - My props for components are passing stateless impure functions, which only modify things in Redux State.
-- Better way to manage state in multi text-input item (I have followed what the blogs say, but this is too many re-renders ); UPDATE: I swapped a component, this works fine now; it took 4hours of looking at options

 Urgent need:

 - I want to change CSS approach to have namespaces and be done in modular CSS style (most CSS here was just maximum rush speed); I guess this is a days work.
 - Maybe try to get Mongoose TS types setup now; can't guesstimate.
 Maybe swap to TypeORM or Prisma if easier?
-- I would like to add cypress test suite too.
-Can't guesstimate from here
+- I would like to add reference cypress test suite